 Biology is an exciting and dynamic field focusing on the study of living things and the environments they inhabit.
-Students completing Master of Science (M.S.) degrees from Grand Valley are successfully employed as natural resource managers, environmental consultants, fisheries and wildlife biologists, and ecologists at local, state, and federal levels.
+Graduates are successfully employed as natural resource managers, environmental consultants, fisheries and wildlife biologists, and ecologists at local, state, and federal levels.
 Many of our students obtain doctorate degrees.

 The M.S. in biology is a highly individualized program of study.
 All program plans will include the following three components:

 Applications for admission are accepted on a rolling basis, but deadline for graduate assistantship consideration for fall semester is January 15.
-The $30 nonrefundable application fee is waived if the applicant has previously applied to Grand Valley State University.
-Please visit gvsu.edu/gradapply/.
+The $30 nonrefundable application fee is waived if the applicant has previously applied to GVSU.

 For general requirements for graduate admission, visit Grand Valley State University’s admission section of the online catalog.